 VWO servers are used to transmit and store visitor information from the tests running on your websites.
-However, by default, VWO identifies and anonymizes any Personally Identifiable Information (PII) or sensitive data of users before storing the data on our serves.
-For example, passwords, social security numbers, phone, card information, and other details.
+However, by default, VWO identifies and anonymizes any Personally Identifiable Information (PII) or sensitive data of users before storing the data on its servers.
+PII includes passwords, social security numbers, phone, card information, and other details.
 To learn more about how to anonymize or whitelist your website data in VWO recordings, click here.

 - Email Addresses – If you have VWO surveys running where email addresses are collected, VWO encrypts all survey responses by default.

 VWO has established policies and procedures for the disposal of electronic and physical media containing PII, sensitive, and confidential information which ensure data security of its servers.
 We recognize that media containing PII may be accessed and reused if safety precautions are not taken to protect the data.

 PII Data Deletion

 - Destruction/disposal of PII data and information media is done in accordance with Federal Data Protection laws and regulations and pursuant to VWO’s data retention policy/schedule.